 Source the ~/.bashrc file to activate Anaconda:

-Now verify the installation typing following command:
+Now verify the installation by typing the following command:

-The output should be like:
+The output should be like this:

 active environment : base active env location : /home/idroot/anaconda3 shell level : 1 user config file : /home/idroot/.condarc populated config files : conda version : 4.5.11 conda-build version : 3.15.1 python version : 3.7.0.final.0 base environment : /home/idroot/anaconda3 (writable) channel URLs : https://repo.anaconda.com/pkgs/main/linux-64 https://repo.anaconda.com/pkgs/main/noarch https://repo.anaconda.com/pkgs/free/linux-64 https://repo.anaconda.com/pkgs/free/noarch https://repo.anaconda.com/pkgs/r/linux-64 https://repo.anaconda.com/pkgs/r/noarch https://repo.anaconda.com/pkgs/pro/linux-64 https://repo.anaconda.com/pkgs/pro/noarch package cache : /home/idroot/anaconda3/pkgs /home/idroot/.conda/pkgs envs directories : /home/idroot/anaconda3/envs /home/idroot/.conda/envs platform : linux-64 user-agent : conda/4.5.11 requests/2.19.1 CPython/3.7.0 Linux/3.10.0-957.1.3.el7.x86_64 centos/7 glibc/2.17 UID:GID : 0:0 netrc file : None offline mode : False

-Congratulation’s!
+Congratulations!
 You have successfully installed Anaconda.
 Thanks for using this tutorial for installing Anaconda Python on CentOS 7 system.
 For additional help or useful information, we recommend you to check the official Anaconda website.